 You can get a rough idea of what benefits you might be entitled to, and details of how to claim, using this online benefits calculator.
 If you want to get a full benefits check, you can also contact your local Citizens Advice Bureau (CAB).

-If your illness continues beyond 28 weeks, you’ll no longer be entitled to SSP, but you might be entitled to Employment and Support Allowance (ESA) instead.
+If you’re too ill to work beyond 28 weeks, you’ll no longer be eligible for SSP, but you might be entitled to Employment and Support Allowance (ESA) instead.
 In some areas, the new Universal Credit system is in place, so you would need to claim that instead of ESA.

-To find out more about any of these issues, contact your local CAB.
+To find out more about any of these issues, contact your local CAB, or: